New generation (Malayalam film movement): General response and criticisms

 The new wave films are criticized for explicit language and provocative themes, often "under the guise of bold or modern".
 Malayalam actor Jayaram has talked about his disinterest towards the new generation films publicly, he has heard to be saying the new wave films lacks its appeal towards a family environment as the inappropriateness of mannerisms in certain films, beyond a PG-13 is very awkward to someone who expects to watch a family film such as most of the conventional Malayalam movies were, which did not need a specific rating.

 The New generation received criticism from some conventional film-makers.
-They accused that plagiarized versions of foreign films are being presented under the guise of New Wave experiments.
+In the beginning, they accused that plagiarized versions of foreign films are being presented under the guise of New Wave experiments.
 While admirers of the New Wave of Malayalam films call it the "Jasmine revolution", critics refer it as the "multiplex revolution".
 "Some films that are fresh in thought and execution have clicked at the box office," says veteran director Sibi Malayil.
 "But I am against referring to them as New Wave Cinema.
 Changes were always there in Malayalam films.
 But most of these so-called new-generation movies revolve around the themes that deal with life in a metro city.
 These films are getting a good response in tier-I cities only".